cronopioelectronico/testreadthedocs/docs/source/index.rst

 **Consul** is the largest participation platform for open governments, that reflects public values.

 Actions speak louder than words.
-Just take a look at our <https://consulproject.org/en/> map and see for yourself.
+Just take a look at our :map: and see for yourself.